Principles of Conditionality and Layering of Error Rates with Application to Platform Trials: Layering of Error Rates

-Even though individual studies and those in platform trials are conducted at overlapping times, think of them as occurring in a (countably) infinite sequence of clinical trials, indexed as Study $ \ldots , -1, 0, 1, \ldots $.
-Consider a finite number of $ k $ studies, some of which are in platform trials while others are not.
-Within these $ k $ studies, some compounds have efficacy while others do not.
-Studies with efficacious compounds that fail, failing to reject the null hypothesis of no-efficacy, do not lead to incorrect regulatory approval.
-We thus isolate those studies with compounds that lack efficacy (and therefore should not gain regulatory approval) as studies with index in $ N $, and let $ n $ denote its cardinality (the number of studies with index in $ N $).
-To control the error rate per family (ERpF) of studies in $ N $ at $ 5\% \times n$ per a family of $ n $ studies means, as $ n \rightarrow \infty $, the proportion of compounds lacking efficacy that incorrectly gain regulatory approval approaches $ 5\% $.
+Within a platform trial, different treatment arms may share a common control arm and therefore are not independent.
+This dependence is \textit{short-term}, meaning that studies are correlated within the groups of studies that share data or analysis infrastructure, while studies without such sharing are independent.
+Across the infinitely many studies in independent trials and in platform trials, the following theorem allows us to show if the ERFw of each study is set at 5\% level, the aforementioned dependence does not inflate the regulatory IAR beyond 5-per-100 (or 5\%), as long as dependence is short-term (within each platform trial only, while studies in different platform trials remain independent).

-Different treatment arms within a Platform trial may share a common control arm and therefore not independent.
-Among the infinitely many studies across independent as well as those in Platform trials, the following theorem allows us to show if error rate familywise (ERFw) of every study within each Platform trial is set at the 5\% level, this dependence does not affect incorrect regulatory approval rate being no more than 5-per-100 (or 5\%), so long as dependence is \textit{short term} (within each Platform trial only, while studies in different Platform trials remaining independent).
+We now establish an unconditional guarantee for error-rate control across studies, demonstrating that layered error-rate control remains valid in the long run even under short-term dependence.

-\begin{thm}[Law of Large Numbers for random variables with short term dependence] Let $ X_l , X_2, \ldots, $ have means $ \mu_l, \mu_2, \ldots $ variances $ \sigma^2_l, \sigma^2_2, \ldots $ and covariance $ Cov\{X_i, X_j\} $ satisfying
+\begin{thm}[Law of Large Numbers for random variables with short term dependence] Let $ X_1 , X_2, \ldots, $ have means $ \mu_1, \mu_2, \ldots $ variances $ \sigma^2_1, \sigma^2_2, \ldots $ and covariance $ Cov\{X_i, X_j\} $ satisfying

 where $ 0 \le \rho_{m} \le 1 $ for all $ m = 0, 1, \ldots $.
 If the series $ \sum_{1}^\infty \rho_m $ and $ \sum_{1}^{\infty} \sigma^2_i (\log i)^2 / i^2 $ are both convergent, then as $ n \rightarrow \infty $